atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 > In the legacy `TxFeeChecker` implementation
 > ([`checkTxFeeWithValidatorMinGasPrices`]), the validator `minimum-gas-prices`
 > is checked against *all* mentionned denoms.
 For the photon module, the
-> implementation must be different, it must be checked on at least one denom
+> implementation must be different, it must be checked on at least one of the
-> (ATONE or PHOTON, but not both).
+> denoms (ATONE or PHOTON, but not both).

 If the validator `minimum-gas-prices` does not match the required denom (ATONE or PHOTON for `MsgBurn, only `PHOTON` for all other messages), an error is returned and the tx is rejected.

-### Params

-The `photon` module has the following params:
-- `mint_disabled` (default to false): if true, disable the ability to call `MsgBurn`.

-> [!NOTE]
-> XXX is it really usefull to disable `MsgBurn` ?
-Looks like it is an urgency
-> method when something goes wrong, which is not very compatible with a
-> governance proposal to change the parameters...
-Suggestion: remove it

-> [!NOTE]
-> Because the maximum supply of PHOTON is constitutionnal, it must be hosted in
-> a constant in the code, and not in the parameters.

-### State

-Aside from its params, the `photon` module do not have any additionnal state, as the PHOTON balances and supply are handled by the `bank` module.

-### Migration

-TODO

-## Consequences

-> This section describes the consequences, after applying the decision.
-> All consequences should be summarized here, not just the "positive" ones.

 ### Positive

-> {positive consequences}
+- Having a non-inflationnary fee token (in contrast to ATONE) ensures PHOTON will continue to gain value in line with AtomOne usage.
+The more transactions there are, the more PHOTON is needed, bringing scarcity and value.
+(XXX my 2cts tokenomica take ^^')

+- The requirement of burning ATONE to get PHOTON also has the side effect of bringing more value to ATONE, thanks to the decrease of the total supply of ATONE that happens in the process.

 ### Negative